Gruntfuggly/todo-tree/README.md

 `todo-tree.ripgrep`

-When first installed, the extension will attempt to find the version of vscode-ripgrep that comes with vscode.
-Depending on your OS, it looks in the following places:

-* Windows: `C:\Program Files\Microsoft VS Code\resources\app\node_modules\vscode-ripgrep\bin\rg.exe`
-* Linux: `/usr/share/code/resources/app/node_modules/vscode-ripgrep/bin/rg`
-* OSX: `/Applications/Visual Studio Code.app/Contents/Resources/app/node_modules/vscode-ripgrep/bin/rg`

-If you installed vscode somewhere else, the extension will try to find vscode-ripgrep using the application installation path.

-Alternatively, you can install ripgrep manually and set this to point to wherever it is installed.
+Normally, the extension will location ripgrep itself as and when required.
+If you want to use an alternate version of ripgrep, set this to point to wherever it is installed.

 `todo-tree.autoUpdate`